 Daily Emissions Limitations (DELs) and other enforceable conditions are required by Section 3.15 to restrict a unit's maximum daily emissions, to a level at or below the emissions associated with the maximum design capacity.
-The following conditions will be included on the ATC permit:
+The following conditions will be included on the Authority to Construct permit:

-- The plate manufacturing throughput shall not exceed 120 square feet of photopolymer sheets processed in any one day.
-[District Rules 2201 and 4661] - VOC emissions from the plate manufacturing operation shall not exceed 0.023 lb-VOC/square foot of photopolymer sheets processed.
+- The VOC emissions from this printing press shall not exceed 4.9 pounds in any one day and 419 pounds in any one calendar year.
 [District Rule 2201] - The facility-wide VOC emissions shall be less than 50,000 pounds during any one calendar year.
 [District Rule 2201]